anpandu/i1m/README.md

 ## Introduction

 This is the source code of my blog post "Inserting 1 Million data into BigQuery Table".
 In this blog post, we will demonstrate how to insert JSON text file into Google's BigQuery Table using Go language.
-Go is known for one of the best language to write high-performance programs due to it's native libraries that make concurrent and parallel programming easier.
+Go is known for one of the best language to write high-performance programs due to its native libraries that make concurrent and parallel programming easier.
 We will also demonstrate how to use Go various native libraries (channel, goroutine, waitgroup).

 ## Usage